Ride sharing¶

 Purpose¶

-The ultimate goal is to optimize according to the following flow chart.
+The ultimate goal is to solve this problem with following clustering technique:

 Formulation¶